lyhypacm/problem-generation/README.md

 This is a simple problem generation framework for ACM/ICPC competitions.

 ### Introduction
-What you need to do is write the files mentioned below and compile them into binary files using GNU make toolchain.
+What you need to do is write the files mentioned below and compile them into binary files using problem-generator-cli.

 ### Files added
   - `generator.cc`: a implmentation of generator.h to generate input files.